 Salisbury is able to provide a lot of opportunities for students across a board of interests, but DeLong said that students need to be able to find those opportunities if they want to get more involved.
 Some places students can go for information is Career Services, the Nationally Competitive Fellowships Office or simply visiting offices of professors that are in their related field.

 “People should look out for opportunities like this just to get different perspectives, meet different kinds of people and have different scientific experiences,” DeLong said.

-Headshot of Lauren DeLong taken in the Academic Commons by Katie Curtin.
+Featured photo: Headshot of Lauren DeLong taken in the Academic Commons (Katie Curtin/Salisbury University Communications image).